Open Access Author Fee Fund Policy

-The ULS has institutional memberships with Hindawi Publishing Corporation and BioMed Central.
-The ULS’ memberships allow for all authors served by the ULS who publish in Hindawi and BioMed Central journals to do so free of author charges by using our institutional code once your application has been approved.
+The ULS has an institutional membership with BioMed Central.
+The ULS’ memberships allows for eligible authors to publish in BioMed Central journals free of author charges by using our institutional code once your application has been approved.

-Authors who publish in Hindawi and BioMed Central journals should still complete and submit an application form for the ULS’ records.
-For authors submitting to BioMed Central journals, please contact the ULS prior to submitting your article at the e-mail address firstname.lastname@example.org.
-The ULS will provide you with a password for the University of Pittsburgh account.
+Authors who publish in BioMed Central journals should complete and submit an application form for the ULS’ records and to obtain the code.
+ULS will provide you with the code for the University of Pittsburgh account.
 Articles that are submitted through this account and go on to be published in BioMed Central journals will have the author fees waived.
 It is important that authors always contact the ULS prior to submitting an article to a BioMed Central journal because the waiver of author fees is not retroactive.
 The ULS will not reimburse any author fees that have already been paid by an author.

 Journals with a hybrid open-access model or delayed open-access model are not eligible.
 Any authors who are unsure as to whether or not a particular journal is eligible should contact the ULS prior to submitting an article for publication.